-Today, OREF has over 90 members, and is growing every year.
+Today, OREF has over 100 members, and is growing every year.
 Business members benefit from OREF’s promotion of members, showcasing of Orkney at conferences and trade shows, and hosting of high profile visitors to the county.
 OREF also puts on a regular schedule of public talks and events centred on the topic of renewable energy, and lobbies on strategic issues such as policy, grid and energy innovation which are relevant to Orkney as a whole.

 In 2006, OREF went through an important internal development when it became a Company limited by guarantee.
 Under this new structure, OREF expanded its fields of operation, with the establishment of several subgroups covering the environmental, commercial and community aspects of renewables.
 In 2007, OREF activities saw another expansion with the employment of its first member of staff, as well as a establishing a new Research and Development subgroup.